-- If you're planning on designating or using a static IP address, you should be aware of how IP address ranges are handled and be familiar with the netmask.
+- If you're planning on designating or using a static IP address, be aware of how IP address ranges are handled and be familiar with the netmask.
 See each of these links for additional information.

 Changing your Internet IP address

-Disconnect power to broadband modem
+Disconnect power to the broadband modem

-Release the IP address assigned to router
+Release the IP address assigned to the router

-Leave it disconnected over night
+Leave it disconnected overnight